GodotSteam/GodotSteam/docs/functions/apps.md

 ## getAppBuildId

 !!! function "getAppBuildId()"
-    Gets the buildid of this app, may change at any time based on backend updates to the game.
+    Gets the build ID of this app, may change at any time based on backend updates to the game.

     **Return**: int